Louiefigz/Jquery_blog/README.md

 To get this project up and running,

 1. Clone Repository
-2. Run 'bundle install'
+2. Run `bundle install`
-3. 'rake db:migrate'
+3. `rake db:migrate`
-4. 'rake db:seed' For testing in the local host, you may use rails s I have  sample accounts for testing.
+4. `rake db:seed` For testing in the local host, you may use rails s I have  sample accounts for testing.
 Take a look at the seed.rb file for username and passwords.

 ## Contributing